top of page

 Melissa Eldridge, Program and Summer Camp Director

-Melissa holds a B.S. in Recreation Management and minors in Biology and Environmental Studies from Lock Haven University of Pennsylvania.
-Before joining the full-time education staff in 2014, Melissa had worked at Briar Bush for two summers as a Camp Counselor.
-Now as the Program and Summer Camp Director, Melissa is responsible for developing and updating programs for families, senior adults, Scouts, and individuals with disabilities.
-She's enjoyed developing the well-received SAGE Sessions program for senior adults and the Family Nature Night program for children with autism spectrum disorder.
-Melissa also directs the Summer Camp program and leads some camps herself.
-In 2016, she received the Daisy S. Klinedinst Memorial Award for her continued dedication to expanding her involvement with environmental education in Pennsylvania from the Pennsylvania Association of Environmental Educators.
+Melissa holds a B.S. in Recreation Management and minors in Biology and Environmental Studies from Lock Haven University.
+Before joining the full-time staff in 2014, Melissa had worked at Briar Bush for two summers as a Camp Counselor.
+Now as the Program and Summer Camp Director, she is responsible for developing and updating programs for children, families, adults, and groups, as well as directing the Summer Camp program.
+In 2016, she received the Daisy S. Klinedinst Memorial Award for her continued dedication in environmental education from the Pennsylvania Association of Environmental Educators.
 Melissa considers herself a naturally curious person and a life-long learner who enjoys spending time in nature hiking, camping, kayaking, and exploring.
 She resides in Blue Bell with her husband, Scott.

 Katie.JPG